 In Year 1 you will be introduced to the studio-based culture of the course through a series of design projects encouraging the development of ideas, experimentation with visual language and acquisition of technical skills.
 This is supported by a contextual programme that places practical elements into a wider cultural, critical and social context.

 In Year 2 you will study more specific areas of graphic design practice.
+You will be encouraged to take risks and experiment along with gaining knowledge of professional practice and designing for a specific audience.
 A programme of workshop projects develops both technical and conceptual skills.
 Studio content is developed in liaison with industry and offers opportunities for work experience.

 Unit end assessment and coursework.